mathemage/FUP-programming-exam/exam_1/4_means/README.md

 In particular, at least one number will be always entered, and the second line always contain only one of the four variants.

 ## Output
-The first line displays the list of input numbers (parsed into `[Double]`).
+The first (and the only) line of the output displays the result of `printMean` with:

-The second line displays `harmonicMean == ` and the computed harmonic mean.

-The third line displays `geometricMean == ` and the computed geometric mean.

-The fourth line displays `arithmeticMean == ` and the computed arithmetic mean.

-The fifth line displays `quadraticMean == ` and the computed quadratic mean.

-**Please surround the second, third, fourth and fifth line by "double quotes".**
+* the variant set by the second line of the input
+* the values of numbers set by the first line of the input

 ## Examples